 Telenor Norge begun offering a commercial 5G service in March 2020, becoming the first operator in the country to do so.
-Telenor said the new 5G network is initially available in eight locations across the country: Kongsberg, Elverum, Bodo, Askvoll, Fornebu, Kvitfjell, Spikersuppa (Oslo) and Trondheim.
+The 5G network initially available in nine locations across the country: Kongsberg, Elverum, Bodo, Askvoll, Fornebu, Kvitfjell, Spikersuppa, Oslo and Trondheim.